 Readings and Exercises

-Topic: Information Systems Security Policy Management
+Topic: Information Systems Security Policy Management and Business Drivers

-Topics: IT Security Policy Framework Approaches
+Topics: Managing IT Security Policies, and Policy Framework Approaches

 Topics: User Domain and IT Infrastructure Security Policies

 Topics: Data Classification and Handling and Incident Response Team Policies